soc-firmware/docker-firmware/README.md

-# 🚀 Yocto Docker Builder - raspberry pi
+# 🚀 firmware Docker Builder - raspberry pi

-Welcome to the **Yocto Docker Builder**, a streamlined, containerized environment for building Yocto projects using Docker.
-This project provides a **lightning-fast, reproducible, and isolated** setup, ensuring a **hassle-free** experience for Yocto builds.
+Welcome to the **firmware Docker Builder**, a streamlined, containerized environment for building firmware projects using Docker.
+This project provides a **lightning-fast, reproducible, and isolated** setup, ensuring a **hassle-free** experience for firmware builds.
 Say goodbye to dependency hell and inconsistent environments! 🚀🔥

 ## 🏗️ Features

+- **Firmware-specific toolchain** pre-installed 🛠️
+- **Cross-compilation support** for embedded targets
+- **Build artifact caching** for faster iterations
+- **Integrated debug tools** for firmware validation
 - **Fully containerized build environment** 🐳
 - **Minimal host dependencies** (Just Docker & Docker Compose!)
 - **Reproducible builds** across machines and environments
 - **Automatic volume management** for persistent storage
-- **Preconfigured for Yocto builds** (but flexible for other needs)
+- **Preconfigured for firmware builds** (but flexible for other needs)
 - **Multi-architecture support** (x86_64, ARM, etc.)
 - **Optimized caching** to reduce build times